-- featureID: The unique ID of the splice locus. - geneID: The unique ID of the gene. - countbinID: The sub-ID of the splice locus. - testable: Whether the locus has sufficient coverage to test. - dispBeforeSharing: The locus-specific dispersion estimate. - dispFitted: The the fitted dispersion. - dispersion: The final dispersion used for the hypothesis tests. - pvalue: The raw p-value of the test for differential usage.
+- featureID: The unique ID of the exon or splice junction locus. - geneID: The unique ID of the gene. - countbinID: The sub-ID of the exon or splice junction locus. - testable: Whether the locus has sufficient coverage to test. - dispBeforeSharing: The locus-specific dispersion estimate. - dispFitted: The the fitted dispersion. - dispersion: The final dispersion used for the hypothesis tests. - pvalue: The raw p-value of the test for differential usage.

-- padjust: The adjusted p-value, adjusted using the "FDR" method. - chr, start, end, strand: The (1-based) positon of the exonic region or splice junction. - transcripts: The list of known transcripts that contain this splice junction. - feature Type: The type of the feature (exonic region, novel splice junction or known splice junction) - baseMean: The base mean normalized coverage counts for the locus. - HtestCoef(A/B): The interaction coefficient from the alternate hypothesis model fit used in the hypothesis tests.
+- padjust: The adjusted p-value, adjusted using the "FDR" method. - chr, start, end, strand: The (1-based) position of the exonic region or splice junction. - transcripts: The list of known transcripts that contain this splice junction.
+Novel splice junctions will be listed as "UNKNOWN_TX". - feature Type: The type of the feature (exonic region, novel splice junction or known splice junction) - baseMean: The base mean normalized coverage counts for the locus across all conditions. - HtestCoef(A/B): The interaction coefficient from the alternate hypothesis model fit used in the hypothesis tests.
 This is generally not used for anything but may be useful for certain testing diagnostics. - log2FC(A/B): The estimated log2 fold change found using the effect-size model fit.
-This is calculated using a different model than the model used for the hypothesis tests.
+This is calculated using a different model than the model used for the hypothesis tests. - log2FCvst(A/B): The estimated log2 fold change between the vst-transformed estimates.
+This can be superior to simple fold-change estimates for the purposes of ranking effects by their effect size.
+Simple fold-change estimates can be deceptively high when expression levels are low. - expr_A: The estimate for the mean normalized counts of the feature in group A. - expr_B: The estimate for the mean normalized counts of the feature in group B. - geneWisePadj: The gene-level q-value, for the hypothesis that one or more features belonging to this gene are differentially used.
+This value will be the same for all features belonging to the same gene.